Gunpla

 Gundam Plastic models, Gundam Plamo, or Gunpla (ガンプラ, Ganpura) are model kits depicting the mecha machinery and characters of the fictional Gundam multiverse by Bandai Spirits.

 These kits became popular among mecha anime fans and model enthusiasts in Japan and nearby Asian countries beginning in the 1980s.
 Gundam modeling spread in the 1990s with North America and Europe being exposed to Gundam through anime and manga.
+They are extremely popular in Japan and other Asian countries but are gaining traction in the west.

-The name Gunpla derives from an abbreviation of "Gundam plastic model" phrase, since most kits are made of plastic.
+The name Gunpla derives from an abbreviation of "Gundam plamo" phrase, 'plamo' itself being a portmanteau of plastic and model, since most kits are made of plastic.

 Bandai sold over 100 million Gundam plastic model units between 1980 and 1984, and over 300 million units by May 1999.
 Recently, Bandai had sold an estimated 450 million units worldwide across nearly 2,000 different Gundam models.
 As of March 2021, Bandai Namco has sold 714.84 million Gundam plastic model units, including 538.24 million standard Gundam units (since 1980) and 176.6 million SD Gundam units (since 1987).
+By September 2024, cumulative worldwide shipments surpassed 800 million units.